 - Slow-healing wounds

 These may mean your sugar is too high or too low.
-If ignored, they can become dangerous.
+If ignored, they can become what is a dangerous level of concern.

 If Your Numbers Change Quickly

 An A1C rise of more than 0.5% over a few months is a red flag.
 Don’t wait for your next scheduled appointment.
-Call your doctor.
+Request a complete HbA1c test over the phone with your physician.

 If You Have Other Medical Conditions